prosperent/ProsperLinks-App/cloudflare.md

     + **Hover Box:** Whether to show the hover box or not when the links are moused over;
     + **Link Limit:** How many links, maximum, ProsperLinks should create on any given page;
     + **Link Affiliation:** Whether ProsperLinks should automatically convert existing links to other sites into affiliated links.
+    + **Hover Ads:** When enabled, a floating Performance Ad will appear at the bottom of your pages.
+This ad will be as relevant as possible to the content on each of your pages.
 3. ProsperLinks works instantly!
 All outbound links and clicks are tracked by Prosperent.

 ### Fully-Featured Analytics

-Dig deeper into your sales data and conversions and find out what it is that your readers are buying.
+Dig deeper into your sales data and conversions and find out what it is that your visitors are buying.
 Keep track on changes made and how new content is affecting your bottom line with automatic comparison reporting:

 ![ProsperLinks Analytics](/images/apps/prosperlinks/analytics.png)